laxmanvallandas/examples/README.md

 8. Choose the network plugin over which pods communicate inside the cluster.
 For calico,
 #kubectl apply -f https://gist.githubusercontent.com/joshrosso/ed1f5ea5a2f47d86f536e9eee3f1a2c2/raw/dfd95b9230fb3f75543706f3a95989964f36b154/calico-3.5.yaml
 9. Your HA Kubernetes cluster must be up and running.
+10. To Validate HA by bringing down one the master node and deploy any sample application.

 # Create a development namespace
  command: kubectl create ns development